google-research/perch/README.md

 sudo apt-get install libsndfile1
 ```

-Afterwards you should be able to run `poetry install` to create a virtual
+Afterwards you should be able to run `poetry update tf-nightly && poetry
-environment in which you can run the Chirp codebase.
+install` to create a virtual environment in which you can run the Chirp
+codebase.
 To run the tests, try

 ```bash
 poetry run python -m unittest discover -s chirp/tests -p "*test.py"